 EXOMIND

 Under 30 minutes per session per session.
-Recommended protocol: 6 sessions (significantly fewer than competitors).
+Recommended protocol: 6 sessions (a fraction of what competitors require).
 Treatment areas: Dorsolateral prefrontal cortex.
 Patient experience varies by operator training and settings.

 Practice Fit